takamaruocha/PP-TSAD/README.md

 --n_heads: Number of attention heads
 --e_layers: Number of encoder layers
 --dropout: Dropout rate
---seg_len_fa: Segment length for the fa model
+--seg_len_fa: Segment length for the anonymization function
 --data_dim: Dimension of the data
 --jitter_ratio: Ratio for jittering in data augmentation settings
 --temperature: Temperature parameter for contrastive learning